SymbolixAU/googleway/README.md

 # googleway

+Functions to retreive routes from [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/start#sample-request), and to decode the polylines received from the API call.

+`get_route()` retrieves route information from Google Maps.

-Single function, `decodepl()` that decodes the `overview_polyline` that's generated from the [google maps directions api](https://developers.google.com/maps/documentation/directions/start#sample-request).
+`decode_pl()` decodes polyilnes that are generated from the API call.

 ## Example